What Are Roof Shingles?

 To replace the damaged shingles, you need some new materials such as

 How To Fix Damaged Roof Shingles

 If you are enough experienced in DIY projects, this step-by-step process will help you fix damaged roof shingles.

 1. Look For The Damage

 The first thing you need to do is look for the damaged area to find out the cause.
-If any damage to a shingle leads to relacing the whole shingle, you need to have essential tools such as a hammer, a flat pry bar, a utility knife, and a handful of 11/4 inch roofing nails.
+If any damage to a shingle leads to replacing the whole shingle, you need to have essential tools such as a hammer, a flat pry bar, a utility knife, and a handful of 11/4 inch roofing nails.